Ariel Winter Poses In A Skintight Dress For ‘Weird’ New Instagram Photo

 Just last week, Ariel went skintight in a pair of jeans on Instagram as she posted multiple photos in honor of her close friend’s birthday.

-In one photo, the actress sported the high-waisted denim and paired it with a low-cut black crop top.
+In one photo, the actress sported the high-waisted denim and paired it with a low-cut, black crop top.
 The shirt featured thin spaghetti straps and flaunted Ariel’s flat tummy, curvy hips, and ample cleavage in the process.